AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Quite a literature of the subject exists in the periodical publications of the past few years, but there are very few references to the Universalism of the *Oracles*.
 The *Edinburgh Review* (July, 1867) is an exception.
-It states that the *Oracles* declare \"the Origenist belief of a universal restoration (V. 33) of all men, even to the unjust, and the devils themselves.\" The *Oracles* are especially valuable in showing the opinions of the first Christians after the apostles, and, as they aim to convert Pagans to Christ, and employ this doctrine as one of the weapons, it must at that time have been considered a prominent
+It states that the *Oracles* declare "the Origenist belief of a universal restoration (V. 33) of all men, even to the unjust, and the devils themselves."
+The *Oracles* are especially valuable in showing the opinions of the first Christians after the apostles, and, as they aim to convert Pagans to Christ, and employ this doctrine as one of the weapons, it must at that time have been considered a prominent